 How Do You Choose?

-Not every supplement is completely vegan-friendly, thanks to the inclusion of gelatin in their formula.
+Not every supplement is completely vegan-friendly, thanks to the inclusion of gelatin in its formula.
 Review the ingredients of any supplement before taking it.
 Many vitamin B12 supplements come with labels that state whether it’s vegan.

 Even if you’re certain that you’re lacking vitamin B12, start out with small doses so that your body can get accustomed to it again.
-Supplements that with a content of 500 mcg are great for starting out.
-After that you can consult with a trusted physician on the best recommended amounts for your needs.
+Supplements with a content of 500 mcg are great for starting out.
+After that, you can consult with a trusted physician on the best recommended amounts for your needs.